cooperaj/FetchMoreFediverse/README.md

-# Get More Fedi for Mastodon running under Dokku
+# Fetch More Fediverse for Mastodon running under Dokku

 See website for more information